JoMiALex/Project1_335_SP24/README.md

 ## Algorithm 2
 ### Pseudocode

-Run through each city as the starting city and return the index if completes an entire cycle.
+    CityRunFunction(distanceSet, gasSet)
+        Loop using each city as start
+            Add range using gallons avalible times mpg Subtract distand to next city
+            if range greater than 0
+                Loop through the rest of the cities Add range using gas available
+                    Subtract distance
+                    if negative exit loop

 ###  Complexity and Efficiency Class